Safayet-Shawn/Ecommerce-Website/README.md

 # How to use this application

--  Import job.sql in your database which you will find easyly on Database folder
+-  Import ecomphp.sql in your database which you will find easyly on Config folder
 -  if you are on live server ,import all files in your Hosting
 -  if you are on local server[Xampp Server] ,put all files on htdocs Folder [c/xampp]